Unit 3: Advanced Topics & Disease Prevention¶

 Cancer conversations require a special blend of empathy, accurate information, and clear boundaries.
 Here are practical approaches for common scenarios.

 Some clients carry significant anxiety about cancer, whether due to family history, health-related anxiety in general, or previous scares.
-Your job is to be a calming, grounded presence.
-Do not dismiss their concerns, but do not amplify them either.
+In those moments, your job is to be a calming, grounded presence: don’t dismiss their concerns, and don’t amplify them either.

 Acknowledge without amplifying: